Bir Hospital: Surgery

-The surgery department is the oldest department of the country.
-It has different units as General surgery, Gastro and hepatobiliary surgery unit, Burn and Plastic surgery Unit, Urosurgery, Cardiothoracic, Neurosurgery.
+The surgery department is the oldest department in the country.
+It has different units as General Surgery, Gastro and hepatobiliary surgery unit, Burn and Plastic surgery Unit, Urosurgery, Cardiothoracic, and Neurosurgery.

 The general surgery department performs about 3,000 elective and emergency operations each year, and similar number of minor general surgical cases.
 The department needs increase in trained manpower and equipment, as well as refurbishment of the wards and increase in the number of beds as well as operation days.

 Burn and Plastic Surgery Unit

 Burn and Plastic surgery unit has 20 beds in Bir Hospital Surgical Building and 15 beds including 5 ICU beds in Burn Unit.
 Every year more than 100 severely burned patients are admitted in this unit.
-In the year 2081/82 there were 315 Male and 117 Female admitted.
+In the year 2081/82 there were 315 males and 117 females admitted.
 The unit is currently run by two general surgeons.
 The WHO Nepal has sponsored a surgeon (Dr. Peeyush Dahal) to have fellowship training in plastic and reconstructive surgery.
 This unit is also conducting the research in burn care management.